 A typical gas bill will include supply charges, usage charges, discounts and any additional fees.
 Keep in mind that it is not uncommon for gas distributors to charge different rates and/or fees across winter (peak) and non-winter (off-peak) months.

 - Supply charge: This is an ongoing daily charge of typically between 70 and 90 cents per day, depending on your gas network.
 Customers with a mains gas connection incur this fee regardless of the amount of gas they use, even if they don’t use gas at all.

 - Usage charge: This is the component of the bill that reflects the amount of gas you actually used.
 Some networks charge the same rate for all gas usage, however it’s more common that customers receive what is called a ‘block rate tariff’.
 This is a type of tariff whereby the rate customers are charged will depend on how much gas they have used.
 As an example, a rate of 2.8c/MJ may apply to the first 50MJ of gas used in one day and the next 50MJ per day may then be charged at a rate of 2.5c/MJ.
 Any gas after that will then cost 2.1c/MJ.

 - Discounts: Most retailers offer customers a discount on the usage charge component of their gas bill, however, these discounts will almost always be subject to certain conditions.
 Some of the most common discount conditions include paying your bills on time, paying bills via direct debit and purchasing both electricity and gas through the same retailer.
-Gas discounts in Victoria range from around 10% to 25% and will sometimes only apply for a benefit period of 1 or 2 years.
+Gas discounts in Victoria range from around 5% to 33% and will sometimes only apply for a benefit period of one or two years.

 - Other fees and charges: You may notice some seemingly arbitrary charges added on top of your bill.
 The explanation for these could be a credit card surcharge, connection fee, late payment fee or even a paper mailing fee.
 The bill should make clear what the charge is related to, but if not, don’t be afraid to question your gas company on it.